dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 The `@page` directive has different effects depending on the type of the file where it appears.
 The directive:

-* Turns a file into an MVC action, which means that the file handles requests directly, without going through a controller.
+* In in a *.cshtml* file indicates that the file is a Razor Page.
 For more information, see <xref:razor-pages/index>.
 * Specifies that a Razor component should handle requests directly.
 For more information, see <xref:blazor/routing>.

 ::: moniker-end